pigrov/javascript-snippets/README.md

-See main.js.
+1. pasteCleanText.js - when copying, the text inserts the formatted text into the edited div.

-When copying, the text inserts the formatted text into the edited div.
+2. debounce.js - function is designed to set the delay for the execution of another function.